Wypinho/static---dynamic-testing/testing_task_1.md

 class CardGame

 # naming of method should be snake case - check_for_ace
+# this method and highest_card should be class methods rather than instance methods
   def checkforAce(card)
     # this is assigning a value, should be card.value == 1
     if card.value = 1